Stem cell: Induced pluripotent

 Adult stem cells have limitations with their potency; unlike embryonic stem cells (ESCs), they are not able to differentiate into cells from all three germ layers.
 As such, they are deemed multipotent.

 However, reprogramming allows for the creation of pluripotent cells, induced pluripotent stem cells (iPSCs), from adult cells.
 These are not adult stem cells, but somatic cells (e.g. epithelial cells) reprogrammed to give rise to cells with pluripotent capabilities.
 Using genetic reprogramming with protein transcription factors, pluripotent stem cells with ESC-like capabilities have been derived.
 The first demonstration of induced pluripotent stem cells was conducted by Shinya Yamanaka and his colleagues at Kyoto University.
 They used the transcription factors Oct3/4, Sox2, c-Myc, and Klf4 to reprogram mouse fibroblast cells into pluripotent cells.
 Subsequent work used these factors to induce pluripotency in human fibroblast cells.
 Junying Yu, James Thomson, and their colleagues at the University of Wisconsin–Madison used a different set of factors, Oct4, Sox2, Nanog and Lin28, and carried out their experiments using cells from human foreskin.
 However, they were able to replicate Yamanaka's finding that inducing pluripotency in human cells was possible.

 Induced pluripotent stem cells differ from embryonic stem cells.
 They share many similar properties, such as pluripotency and differentiation potential, the expression of pluripotency genes, epigenetic patterns, embryoid body and teratoma formation, and viable chimera formation, but there are many differences within these properties.
 The chromatin of iPSCs appears to be more "closed" or methylated than that of ESCs.
 Similarly, the gene expression pattern between ESCs and iPSCs, or even iPSCs sourced from different origins.
 There are thus questions about the "completeness" of reprogramming and the somatic memory of induced pluripotent stem cells.
 Despite this, inducing somatic cells to be pluripotent appears to be viable.

 As a result of the success of these experiments, Ian Wilmut, who helped create the first cloned animal Dolly the Sheep, has announced that he will abandon somatic cell nuclear transfer as an avenue of research.

-IPSCs has helped the field of medicine significantly by finding numerous ways to cure diseases.
-Since human IPSCc has given the advantage to make in vitro models to study toxins and pathogenesis.
+The ability to induce pluripotency benefits developments in tissue engineering.
+By providing a suitable scaffold and microenvironment, iPSC can be differentiated into cells of therapeutic application, and for in vitro models to study toxins and pathogenesis.

-Furthermore, induced pluripotent stem cells provide several therapeutic advantages.
+Induced pluripotent stem cells provide several therapeutic advantages.
 Like ESCs, they are pluripotent.
 They thus have great differentiation potential; theoretically, they could produce any cell within the human body (if reprogramming to pluripotency was "complete").
 Moreover, unlike ESCs, they potentially could allow doctors to create a pluripotent stem cell line for each individual patient.
 Frozen blood samples can be used as a valuable source of induced pluripotent stem cells.
 Patient specific stem cells allow for the screening for side effects before drug treatment, as well as the reduced risk of transplantation rejection.
 Despite their current limited use therapeutically, iPSCs hold great potential for future use in medical treatment and research.